+6281808995555

 The Surrounding Area and Attractions

-In addition to the temple itself, the surrounding area of Batuan Village is worth exploring.
-The village is renowned for its traditional Bali painting style, and visitors can find numerous art galleries showcasing works by local artists.
-The area also offers a glimpse into rural Balinese life, with its lush landscapes and charming village atmosphere.
+Batuan Village is especially famous for its distinctive Balinese painting style, and visitors can explore numerous art galleries showcasing works by talented local artists.
+The area also presents a glimpse of rural Balinese life, with lush landscapes, traditional homes, and a peaceful village atmosphere that adds to its charm.

-Festivals and Ceremonies Batuan Temple
+Festivals and Ceremonies at Batuan Temple

 Visitor Tips